scottrbrtsn/count-my-words/README.md

 6. Run the project `mvn spring-boot:run`
 7. Build and run the project `mvn clean spring-boot:run`
 8. Feel free to create aliases to simplify any of the above commands.
+9. The service will run at `http://localhost:9000/`
+10. Run the following command to test the service
+- `curl -d '{"id":"1", "phrase":"1 2 3"}' -H "Content-Type: application/json" -X POST http://localhost:9000/phrases/count`
+11. Check the H2 Db at `http://localhost/9000/console` and select `jdbc:h2:~/count`
+12. Go to `http://localhost:9000/v2/api-docs` for basic api documentation, or `http://localhost:9000/swagger-ui.html` for pretty api documentation.

 Notes